pythonic-emacs/anaconda-mode/README.rst

 Interactive commands
 ````````````````````

-Here are interactive commands available with anaconda-mode
+There is a list of interactive commands available with anaconda-mode

 ==========  ==============================
 Keybinding  Description